Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

-The provision of fresh air into indoor environments is essential to preventing the spread of COVID-19.
+The provision of fresh air into indoor environments will help to reduce the risk of transmission of COVID-19 and other respiratory diseases.
 Further to this, employers must, by law, ensure an adequate supply of fresh air in the workplace.

-- avoid using ventilation systems which only recycle used air.
+avoid relying upon ventilation systems which only recycle used air.
 Make sure that fresh air is introduced to all spaces

-be aware of the relevant occupancy level – more people together means more aerosol particles, and needs more ventilation
+be aware of the relevant occupancy level – more people together means more ventilation is required

-- air rooms between users or regularly throughout the day
+air out rooms between users or regularly throughout the day

-if ventilation makes it feel cold– consider relaxing uniform or dress code requirements, so employees can continue to work comfortably
+if ventilation makes it feel cold– consider relaxing uniform requirements, so employees can continue to work comfortably

 Appropriate risk assessments should be carried out for each specific indoor environment.
 Employers can access general advice and guidance on risk assessment, prepared by the Health and Safety Executive (HSE).
 In support of this, The British Occupational Hygiene Society created a risk matrix for employers.